-You love your deck.
+Love your deck.
 It’s the perfect place to entertain guests or relax after a long day.
 Your deck is an extension of your home, and you want to keep it looking its best.
-But over time, the elements can take their toll, leaving your deck in need of a little TLC.
-That’s where a fresh coat of re-stain your deck.
+But over time, the elements can take their toll, leaving your deck needs a little TLC.
+That’s where a fresh coat of re-stains your deck.

 Deck maintenance isn’t difficult, but it is important to keep up with it to maintain the look and integrity of your deck.
-With proper care and attention, your deck will be a beautiful and functional part of your home for years to come.
+With proper care and attention, your deck will be a beautiful and functional part of your home for years.

 So don’t wait too long to re-stain your deck, or you may start to see these problems.

 When to Re-stain a Deck for Maximum Longevity?

 There’s nothing like relaxing on a deck on a beautiful summer day.
 But if your deck looks weathered and worn, it can spoil the whole experience.
 So how often should you retain your deck to keep it looking its best?

 Well, that depends on a few factors.
 The type of wood your deck is made of will affect how often it needs to be re-stained – cedar and redwood, for example, can last up to 5 years between staining, while pressure-treated lumber may only last 1-3 years.
 Also, if your deck is in a shady location or experiences a lot of foot traffic, it must be re-stained more frequently.